Potato blight

 How to prevent/minimize the infection

-- Earthing up – earthing up entails heaping soil around the crop to protect the tubers from getting infected by falling spores.
+- Earthing up — heaping soil around the crop to protect tubers from falling spores.

-- Crop rotation – the disease affects mainly the members of the Solanaceae family and specifically potato and tomato.
-Rotate potatoes with crops from a different family.
-This can help clear up the pathogen reservoirs.
+- Crop rotation — rotate potatoes with crops from a different family to clear pathogen reservoirs.

 Treatment